Skip to content

 Drugs that are used for BPD treatment include selective serotonin reuptake inhibitors (SSRIs) that affect serotonin levels in the brain; mood stabilizers used to treat mood swings; anti-psychotics to treat BPD behaviors such as anger outbursts and hallucinations; and anti-depressants for BPD symptoms such as depression, anxiety, and mood swings.

-Medication can be a useful tool for stabilizing mood, preventing suicidal behavior, dampening impulsivity and anxiety, treating depression, and managing many other symptoms of borderline personality disorder.
+Medication can be a valuable tool for stabilizing mood, preventing suicidal behavior, dampening impulsivity and anxiety, treating depression, and managing many other symptoms of borderline personality disorder.

 BPD Inpatient Treatment

-When you or your loved one enters inpatient BPD treatment for borderline personality disorder, you can expect to receive comprehensive services that have been customized according to your specific needs, and that is provided in an atmosphere of dignity and respect.
+When you or your loved one enters inpatient BPD treatment for borderline personality disorder, you can expect to receive comprehensive services customized according to your specific needs and provided in an atmosphere of dignity and respect.

-The BPD Inpatient Treatment program is staffed 24 hours a day by psychiatrists, nurses trained in BPD care plans, masters-level clinicians specifically trained in BPD assessment techniques
+The BPD Inpatient Treatment program is staffed 24 hours a day by psychiatrists, nurses trained in BPD care plans, and masters-level clinicians trained in BPD assessment techniques.

 Start a New Life